Sighillrob/CloudEngine/README.md

 =============

 * Python (2.7.5+)
-* Django (1.5+)
+* Django (1.5.4+)
+* MongoDB (2.4.6+)
+* MySQL (5.5+)

+All the python library dependencies are listed in `requirements.txt`

 Installation
 ===============

 Clone the project.
+Install all the required dependencies

+	pip install -r requirements.txt

 Configure database and other necessary settings in `cloudengine.settings.py`.
 Create database tables.

 	manage.py syncdb